All Episodes

 I remember being a kid.

-Her youngest son Quincy isn't thrilled with the idea of walking, especially when the weather gets cold.
+Her youngest son, Quincy, isn't thrilled with the idea of walking, especially when the weather gets cold.

 I don't like it, he said.

-Takes like twenty minutes to do it.
+It takes like 20 minutes to do it.

 He's exactly right.